cajunc2/pgpdf/README.md

 PhoneGap PDF Writer

-Juuuuuuust barely getting started.
 This is a plugin to write out PDF files from javascript code in a PhoneGap application.
-This only supports iOS for now.
+It only supports iOS for now.

-Enjoy!

 --